tom-avilius/Maze/README.md

 Powered by the splash application, this theme called 'maze' is an actual maze game that you can play in your desktop home-screen.

 Inspired (taken more like) from: A Pure CSS 3D Maze! by Ben Evans (https://codepen.io/ivorjetski/pen/poQpveN)

+## Reporting a Vulnerability

+Just mail me at tomavilius@tomavilius.in or raise an issue on github or go to this contact page: www.tomavilius.in/contact.html